Powered by Roundtable

-Rumors have been flying around about Raiders star defensive end Maxx Crosby, who is seemingly finished in Las Vegas.
+Rumors have been flying about Raiders star defensive end Maxx Crosby, who is seemingly finished in Las Vegas.
 Crosby signed a three-year, $109.5 million extension last March that made him the highest-paid pass rusher in the league until Micah Parsons broke the bank in August.

 In late January, former Super Bowl winning head coach Jon Gruden joined the show, telling Krasniqi that the Bucs should go after Crosby, calling him "the most impactful edge rusher in football."

 Ledyard proposed a package centered around the Bucs' 2026 No. 15 overall draft pick.
-Tampa Bay would add an additional 2027 third round pick and right tackle Luke Goedeke.
+Tampa Bay would add an additional 2027 third-round pick and right tackle Luke Goedeke.

 Ledyard added that the Bucs have rookie offensive tackle Benjamin Chukwuma "waiting in the wings" to replace Goedeke on the line.
 Krasniqi seemed confident in Chukwuma's abilities, calling him a "diamond in the rough" with "a lot of untapped potential."